Matthias Laurenz Gräff: Historical paintings

+Politics

+Art and politics

-Matthias Laurenz Gräff has been working on contemporary paintings of political and social criticism since 2015.
-These are published by international books, magazines and blogs.
-Important topics are anti-fascism, socialism, anti-nationalist, pro-European, liberalism and tradition.
-Gräff deals with national and global issues and personalities.
-He also deals with socio-political issues and critical processes in Austrian society and politics.
+Matthias Laurenz Gräff has been working on contemporary images of political and social criticism since 2015, which have been published several times in newspapers, blogs and books on national and international politics.
+Important topics are anti-fascism, socialism, anti-nationalist and pro-European, He also deals with socio-political issues and critical processes in Austrian society and politics.
+In relation of the 2019 European Parliament election, Gräff created a pro-European painting in collaboration with the Austrian party NEOS.
 The Erich Maria Remarque-Friedenszentrum (University of Osnabrück) wrote about Gräff: He consistently represents humanistic, anti-nationalist and pro-European positions both in his art and in various exchange and discussion programs organized by him.

-In relation of the 2019 European Parliament election, Gräff created a pro-European painting in collaboration with the Austrian party NEOS.
+Dialog im Kamptal

-In 2019 Matthias Laurenz Gräff and Georgia Kazantzidu created the non-partisan platform Dialog im Kamptal (Dialogue in Kamptal) as a private initiative for political communication and participation in his art studio.
+Matthias Laurenz Gräff and Georgia Kazantzidu organizes the non-partisan political and diplomatic platform Dialog im Kamptal (Dialogue in Kamptal) in the art studio Gräff - house Kazantzidu in Gars am Kamp.
 The events aim to inform, exchange and dialogue on relevant political, diplomatic and social issues.
-Erhard Busek, Wolfgang Brandstetter, Karin Kneissl, Hannes Swoboda, Emil Brix, Wolfgang Petritsch, Karl von Habsburg among other, took part in the events.
+Erhard Busek, Wolfgang Brandstetter, Karin Kneissl, Hannes Swoboda, Helmut Brandstätter, Emil Brix, Wolfgang Petritsch, Karl von Habsburg among other, took part in the events.

+Politician

-Matthias Laurenz Gräff has been politically active as a community representative in Gars am Kamp for the liberal NEOS party since 2022.
-He is also a candidate for the Lower Austrian state elections in 2023, a candidate for the Waldviertel region and as a candidate for the Horn district.
+Matthias Laurenz Gräff has been politically active as a community representative in Gars am Kamp for the Austrian liberal parliamentary party NEOS since 2022.
+He has been also a candidate for the Lower Austrian state elections in 2023, and here as a candidate for the Waldviertel region and as a top candidate for the Horn district.
+In 2024 he is one of the pre-candidates for the European elections.

+In March 2024 Matthias Laurenz Gräff took over the role of official Representative for Greece for the parliamentary party NEOS.
+The state representatives are part of the state organization NEOS X - International, in which politics is made by and for Austrians abroad.
+Gräff represents NEOS in Greece both internally and externally.
+In addition to representing Austrians abroad, this function also includes establishing contacts and cooperation with liberal Greek parties.